ghodss/kubernetes.github.io/docs/admin/static-pods.md

     Instructions for other distributions or Kubernetes installations may vary.

 3. Restart kubelet.
-On Fedora 21, this is:
+On Fedora, this is:

     ```shell
     [root@my-node1 ~] $ systemctl restart kubelet